LaboratoireMecaniqueLille/1000NCustomTestMachine/README.md

 website](https://laboratoiremecaniquelille.github.io/1000NCustomTestMachine/).
-It contains information about the installation of the different python module, a more detailed description of the hardware, descriptions of the setups to perform the different test and indications how to use crappy-based algorithms.
+It contains information about the installation of the different python module, a more detailed description of the hardware, descriptions of the setups to perform the different test, the usage of the machine and indications how to use crappy-based algorithms.